Blank LabelsCustom Labels

 Challenges and How to Overcome Them

-1. Managing Label Application at Scale
+1. Label Application at Scale

 When a company joins the Amazon Transparency Program, it must apply the code to every product unit, which can complicate your packaging process.

-2. Additional Cost on Production
+2. Additional Production Costs

 Transparency labels can add new expenses to your packaging and operations.